tatecarson/ATMI-Presentation-Marp/index.md

 - Trace the evolution of game audio education
 - Discuss best practices in game audio education
-- Describe DSU's course
-- Share project-based learning models
+- Describe DSU's course and share project-based learning models
 - Encourage course adoption
 - Show fit within a music tech program

 <!--
 - The purpose of this talk:
   - To present a history of game education and how it is beginning to form into a discipline
   - To exchange ideas and best practices for game audio education
   - To describe the course as it's taught at DSU.
-To showcase an innovative approach to teaching game audio
-  - To share a model for an effective project-based learning and possible collaboration with a game design program
+  - To share a model for an effective project-based learning and collaboration with a game design program
   - To inspire other institutions to adopt similar courses or components
   - To demonstrate how game audio education can fit into a music technology program -->